asyadural/internship-Tracker/README.md

-again to download necessary modules type "npm i" and click enter then type "npm run dev" to run the code there you will see "http://localhost:3000" click on it to go to the login page add http://localhost:3000/login and if you dont have an account click below to create an account that is all! enjoy
+again to download necessary modules type "npm i" and click enter then type "npm run dev" to run the code there you will see "http://localhost:3000" click on it it will open a login page and if you dont have an account click below to create an account that is all! enjoy